Police Academy 6: City Under Siege

 The inciting incident occurs at 10 minutes when A mysterious crime wave begins with a series of sophisticated robberies that baffle the police department, making Lassard and his team look incompetent..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 20 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This shows the protagonist's commitment to Mahoney and the team commit to going undercover and using unconventional methods to infiltrate the criminal operation, despite Harris's objections and the risk to their careers., moving from reaction to action.
+This indicates the protagonist's commitment to Mahoney and the team commit to going undercover and using unconventional methods to infiltrate the criminal operation, despite Harris's objections and the risk to their careers., moving from reaction to action.

 The Collapse moment at 63 minutes (75% through) represents the emotional nadir.
 Here, Lassard is suspended and Harris takes command of the precinct.
 The team is disbanded and reassigned to humiliating positions.
-Their mission appears dead, and Lassard's career and legacy are destroyed., reveals the protagonist at their lowest point.
+Their mission appears dead, and Lassard's career and legacy are destroyed., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 67 minutes initiates the final act resolution at 80% of the runtime.
 The team discovers the mastermind's final target and realizes that their unique skills and loyalty to Lassard are exactly what's needed.
 They choose to act without official sanction, combining everything they've learned., demonstrating the transformation achieved throughout the journey.